Linear Programming: An essential optimization technique

 The above example is an excerpt from our on-demand video Introduction to CPLEX.
 This presentation is the perfect jumpstart to IBM ILOG CPLEX Optimizer if you're already familiar with mathematical programming.
 You'll be able to dive deeper into:

 Examples of problems solved with linear programming

 IBM ILOG CPLEX Optimization Studio can also be a very good entry point for a hands-on approach to learning linear programming.
-In the OPL documentation, you'll be able to find a valuable model library, and you'll be able to work on the following problems:

 |Supply chain||Product deployment|